Re-Opening Downtown Sports: Phase III, Step 2

 - Face Coverings

-- Participants must wear face coverings while participating in practice, drills, and scrimmages.
+- Participants and coaches must wear face coverings at all times in the facility.

 Requirements While Conducting Activities